Temple Run 2: Gameplay

 Temple Run 2 features the same controls as its predecessor.
 However, the gameplay itself is slightly different insofar as it introduces new obstacles, such as zip-lines, mine tracks, sharper turns, waterfalls, and jets of fire.
 The game also features new power-ups, whose use is typically governed by an energy bar that is filled up by collecting coins.
 Should the character die from hitting any obstacles or falling off the path, the player will be given a brief period of time to save them and continue with green gems that are collected while running, or purchased online.
 The game is set in a different location than the first game, and the main character runs faster.
 The three monkeys that pursue the character in the original game have been replaced with a single large monkey called Shushank, who is the sole antagonist.

 Playable characters

-The initial release featured Guy Dangerous as the default character, with Scarlett Fox, Barry Bones and Karma Lee being unlockable.
+The initial release featured Guy Dangerous as the default character, with Scarlett Fox, Barry Bones, Karma Lee, Francisco Montoya, Maria Selva, Santa Claus, Mrs. Claus, Zack Wonder, Montana Smith, Russell Wilson, Colin Kaepernick, Bruce Lee and Usain Bolt being unlockable.
 In early versions of the game, Scarlett Fox had to be purchased with coins.
 This requirement was later dropped in an update on April 20, 2022, in support of gender equality, allowing people to play as the character immediately upon downloading the game.

 In August 2013, Usain Bolt was made available for purchase for a limited time, though this was later made permanent.
 In December, Santa Claus was made available for purchase, only for a limited time.

 On September 9, 2014, the character Maria Selva was released as part of a promotion with National Geographic Kids books.
 In October, several National Football League players were made available for purchase for a limited time.